 Once in the program, a student should maintain grades at an A or B level.
 At the conclusion of the current school year, a student is expected to have attained at least an 80 yearly average in each course.
-If the student is below this level, the Guidance Counselor will contact the student/family to discuss options.
+If the student is below this level, the Director of Guidance will contact the student/family to discuss options.

 Move On When Ready